Pharmacy benefits built for savings and convenience

-Looking for more pharmacy information?
-You can find drug coverage and pharmacy forms on our resources page.
+If you need more pharmacy information, you can find drug coverage and pharmacy forms on our Forms & Resources page.

-Tier 1 of the Formulary, Preferred Generic Drugs, covers commonly used generic medications at no additional cost.
+Commonly used generic medications in Tier 1 of our Formulary are covered at no additional cost to members.
 Talk to your doctor to see if these medications may be right for you.

 Convenient pharmacy access

 When your coverage begins, you pay your cost share for covered prescription drugs.
-Your cost for a 30-day supply from a participating retail pharmacy is below.
-Or save money using the CVS Caremark Mail Service Pharmacy.
-A three-month supply of many prescriptions is available for only two co-pays.
-Refer to the Mass General Brigham Health Plan Formulary for details.
+View costs for a 30-day supply from a participating retail pharmacy in the table below.

-Beginning in 2024, if you reach the Catastrophic Coverage Stage, you pay nothing for covered Part D drugs.
-You may have cost sharing for excluded drugs that are covered under our enhanced benefit.
+Beginning in 2025, if your out-of-pocket costs for Part D drugs reaches $2,000, you reach the Catastrophic Coverage Stage and pay nothing for covered Part D drugs.
+You may have cost sharing for drugs that are covered under our enhanced benefit.

 Help with drug costs